Integrated Fraud Prevention

 Address Verification

-An Address Verification Service is used to verify the address and postcode, as entered by the shopper, with the proof of address that card issuer has (the address to which card statements are sent).
-If there is no match, or only a partial match, it may indicate that the shopper is not the actual cardholder.
-In Europe, AVS is only widely supported within UK.
+Only supported within UK, Address Verification Service is used to verify the address and postcode, as entered by the shopper, with the proof of address that card issuer has (the address to which card statements are sent).

 Velocity controls